-11.4.4.10 Summary of Potential Operational Phase Impacts
+11.4.4.9 Summary of Potential Operational Phase Impacts

-Table 11.7 provides a summary of the assessment of impacts described in Section 11.4.4.1 to Section 11.4.4.9.
+Table 11.7 provides a summary of the assessment of impacts described in Section 11.4.4.1 to Section 11.4.4.8.
 The pathways to the greater predicted health effects are permanent changes in transport provision and access which would bring multiple pathways associated with health improvement such as opportunities for improved physical activity (active travel), reduced air pollution, opportunities for more equitable transport and access to services, and opportunities for more social interaction.
-Health effects such as reduced burden of disease associated with greater physical activity, access to health services and improved safety for vulnerable road users are expected to be Significant, Positive and Long-Term.
+Health effects such as reduced burden of disease associated with greater physical activity, access to health services and improved safety for vulnerable road users are expected to be significant.